u-fire/ESPHomeComponents/README.md

 This repo contains components for Microfire sensors that can be used in ESPHome and Home Assistant.

+You can find a component for [MLX90614](https://www.melexis.com/en/product/MLX90614/Digital-Plug-Play-Infrared-Thermometer-TO-Can) as well.

 ### Use
 There are several examples:
  - [example_mod_ec.yaml](example_mod_ec.yaml): Mod-EC used by itself